wptrainingteam/customizer-taglines/README.md

 ## Description

-In this lesson you will learn how a tagline is used in WordPress and how to edit the tagline using the Theme Customizer.
+In this lesson, you will learn how a tagline is used in WordPress and how to edit the tagline using the Theme Customizer.
 You will also review a standard means for managing the tagline.

 ## Objectives